 Stay in Hampi for free

 So Hampi has captured your soul and you want to stay a little longer?
-Perhaps one of the best options for backpackers wanting to explore Hampi long-term is to get a job teaching english.
+Perhaps one of the best options for backpackers wanting to explore this place long-term is to get a job teaching English.
 TEFL courses open up a huge range of opportunities and you get to chill in this incredible place for as long as you want.
-To find out more about TEFL courses and how you can teach English around the world, read my in-depth report on teaching english abroad.
+To find out more about TEFL courses and how you can teach English around the world, read my in-depth report on teaching English abroad.